Five things to watch: Spurs vs. Nuggets

-SAN ANTONIO — The San Antonio Spurs (5-4) will look to bounce back from a loss at home to the Clippers tonight as they'll host the Denver Nuggets (5-3) tonight.
-This will be the first meeting between the two teams this season.
+SAN ANTONIO — The San Antonio Spurs (5-5) will look to bounce back from a loss at Denver and get a measure of revenge as they'll host the Denver Nuggets (6-3) on Monday night.
+The Spurs are 0-1 against the Nuggets this season.

 GAME REWIND

-The Spurs are coming off a 116-106 home loss against the Clippers.
+The Spurs are coming off a 126-101 road loss against the Nuggets.

-Devin Vassell had a career-high 29 points and two rebounds to lead the team while Keldon Johnson added 16 points.
-Tre Jones finished with 18 points, and Doug McDermott recorded 10 points.
+Keldon Johnson had 25 points and three rebounds to lead the team while Devin Vassell added 20 points.
+Jakob Poeltl finished with 14 points and Josh Richardson recorded eight points.

-"I was proud of our guys.
-I think we did a hell of a job.
-We're learning a lot of basketball," Gregg Popovich said.
-"For our guys to play that hard is wonderful.
-It's the key.
-They're making mistakes.
-They'll see them in film."
+"We were not ready for that obviously," Gregg Popovich said.
+"Tough coming in here [Denver] on a back-to-back for a young team, but I'm actually glad Denver has all their guys back."

+"I think we just got to be mentally prepared to start out the game," Johnson said.
+"We'll bounce back.
+We're a young team.
+I feel like we'll be ready come Monday.
+We'll be fine.
+We'll weather the storm and we'll bounce back."

 INJURY REPORT